Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 **Single-Delegation-POS**

 Anyone can dilute themselves in any given validators.
 Top validator based on total stake are elected.

+Problems?

 Notes: